 You're creating or managing the tickets for your event, and need to set your purchase limits, sales dates and ticket descriptions.

-You'll start creating your ticket types in Step 2 of your event creation, but you can always edit these and add more ticket types from your event dashboard.
-Select Paid ticket or Free ticket and then select Ticket settings to access more options for your ticket types.
+You'll start creating your ticket types in Step 3 of event creation, but you can always edit these and add more ticket types from your event dashboard.
+To see all of your ticket type settings options during event creation, click the cog icon under Options next to the ticket type you've created.

 If you've already created your ticket types, you can find these options by going to Checkout and then Ticket types in your event dashboard.
-From there, just click the spanner under Actions.
+From there, just click the cog icon under Options.

 You can customise the following fields for each ticket type you create:

-Min tickets per purchase: the minimum number of tickets that can be purchased in a single order.
+Minimum tickets per order: the minimum number of tickets that can be purchased in a single order.
 Guests will not be able to purchase less than this amount.

-Max tickets per purchase: the maximum number of tickets that can be purchased in a single order.
+Maximum tickets per order: the maximum number of tickets that can be purchased in a single order.
 Guests will not be able to purchase more than this amount.

 Tickets available in increments of: if you have an event where guests can only purchase tickets in groups of 2 or 3, etc, you'll want to specify that here.
 Note that you'll want to still keep the ticket price per single ticket, otherwise guests may be over-charged.